xspooky7/strava-tailwind/README.md

 ![Project Preview](https://i.imgur.com/ayAI8s2.png)

-**KomQuest** supplements strava's non-existant KOM-tracking with in-depth tables and visualisations.
+**KomQuest(tbd)** supplements strava's non-existant KOM-tracking with in-depth tables and visualisations.
 It also offers a tailwind analysis for starred segments to help score new KOMs.

 ## 🚀 Key Features